Biden wishes Americans happy, closer-to-normal Thanksgiving - NewsBreak

 Biden wishes Americans happy, closer-to-normal Thanksgiving

 NANTUCKET, Mass.
-(AP) — President Joe Biden on Thursday wished Americans a happy and closer-to-normal Thanksgiving, the second celebrated in the shadow of the coronavirus pandemic , in remarks welcoming the resumption of holiday traditions by millions of U.S. families — including his own.
+(AP) — President Joe Biden on Thursday wished Americans a happy and closer-to-normal Thanksgiving, the second celebrated in the shadow of the coronavirus pandemic, in remarks welcoming the resumption of holiday traditions by millions of families — including his own.

 “As we give thanks for what we have, we also keep in our hearts those who have been lost and those who have lost so much,” the president said in a videotaped greeting recorded with first lady Jill Biden at the White House before their trip to Nantucket, Massachusetts, for the holiday.